 As I have discussed in other studies; ‘Don’t worry if you can’t know if you are part of the lost 10 tribes.’
 At this point in God’s time line, no one can truly know; and really the blood line is only important because God MUST keep His prophetic promises to the children of Israel.

 God is pretty smart; can we agree on that?
 In order for the “Good News” of reconciliation to reach ‘all of the lost tribes of Israel’, the word has to go to all of the nations/gentiles everywhere.
 In that way, all those who hear, believe, repent and choose to covenant with the God of Abraham, Isaac and Jacob can graft into the Commonwealth of Israel.

 Choose this day whom you will serve…

 Final Thought: I think the apostle Paul knew we would “misinterpret” and “misunderstand” the analogy of chapter 7:1-6 that we just discussed.
-That’s why he goes on to say the following in the next few verses ~
+That’s why he immediately goes on to say the following in the next few sentences ~

 Romans 7:7 7What then shall we say?
 That the law is sin?
 By no means!
 Yet if it had not been for the law, I would not have known sin.